 6.15.7 Silence suppression attribute

-The "silenceSupp" attribute is defined in clause 5.6.3.2/RFC 3108.
-This attribute may be used for enabling and disabling of silence suppression mode for voice codec types without embedded silence suppression support (e.g., ITU-T Recs G.711 or G.726).
+The "silenceSupp" attribute is defined in clause 5.6.3.2/[b-IETF RFC 3108].
+This attribute may be used for enabling and disabling of silence suppression mode for voice codec types without embedded silence suppression support (e.g., [b-ITU-T G.711] or [b-ITU-T G.726]).
 This attribute may be also used for non-ATM bearer types like RTP/UDP/IP.

 The "silenceSupp" attribute provides five optional sub-fields for parameterization of the silence suppression function.
-Their usage may depend on the ephemeral H.248 Termination type, e.g., VoIP may only use the <silenceSuppEnable> sub-field, whereas VoATM may use additional sub-fields (see explicit statement in clause 5.6/RFC 3108).
+Their usage may depend on the ephemeral H.248 Termination type, e.g., VoIP may only use the <silenceSuppEnable> sub-field, whereas VoATM may use additional sub-fields (see explicit statement in clause 5.6/[b-IETF RFC 3108]).